majdmo9/blogshow/README.md

 - User authentication and authorization
 - Create, read, update, and delete (CRUD) operations for blog posts
+- Create, read limitations for each authenticated user
 - User profiles
 - Responsive design